 As we strive for competitiveness, high performance teams become even more critical to our success.
-Regardless of the stage of your team coming together, these key steps will help you build a high performing team:
+Regardless of the stage of your team coming together, these key steps will help you build a high performing team (HPT):

-Facilitate the group to ensure clarity and accountability to the team’s purpose so that the team are clear of what success looks like and are empowered to achieve it.
-Focus the team on achieving results by setting explicit goals.
+Facilitate the group to ensure clarity and accountability to the team’s purpose.
+Importantly, make the team clear what success looks like and ensure that they are empowered to achieve it.
+As a result, you may wish to focus the team on achieving results by setting explicit goals.

-Developing critical processes will ensure the team have the vital framework to achieve their goals, and break through any existing or new barriers that prevent these processes from functioning effectively.
+As well as generating team purpose, it is important to develop critical processes that ensure the team have the vital framework to achieve their goals.
+In addition, try to break through any existing or new barriers that prevent these processes from functioning effectively.

 Ensure the team regularly review progress against their team goals and make the vital adjustments to ensure success.
 At the outset agree with the team the most timely and effective forms of communication for this specific team.

-This could range from a simple ‘thank you’ or ‘well done’ to arranging awards, gifts or bonuses to recognise effort and successful results in the most appropriate way to maintain high performance levels.
+This could range from a simple ‘thank you’ or ‘well done’ to arranging awards, gifts or bonuses to recognise effort and successful results.
+Choose the most appropriate way, to maintain high performance levels.

 Review each major team experience and share these across the business.
-Record the output and review prior to any new team coming together.
-This should include questions such as ‘what contributed most to our team outcome?’ as well as ‘what could we do differently next time?’.
+Then record the output and review, prior to any new team coming together.
+For example, the review process might include open questions such as:

-As you consider where your team are now and the best steps to help your team on their journey to becoming a high performance team, you will achieve your journey more quickly if you bring your team along with you, so keep reviewing your progress with the team.
+In addition, consider where your team are now and the best steps to help them progress towards being a high performance team.
+Importantly, you will achieve your goal more quickly if you bring your team along with you, so keep reviewing your progress with the team.

-- Using a tool like Belbin Team Roles to identify how balanced your team are currently and how you can maximise team performance by tapping into the natural strengths within your team.
+- Using a tool like Belbin Team Roles to identify how balanced your team are currently.
+Belbin will also show how you can maximise team performance, by tapping into the natural strengths within your team.

-- Bring in a licensed MBTI facilitator to help your team share their communication preferences and identify ways of enhancing your team communication and decision making.
-See MBTI team building for more information.
+- Bringing in a licensed MBTI facilitator to help your team share their communication preferences and identify ways of enhancing your team communication and decision making.

 About the Author